 Finding Complies as Proposed.
 Waterboard Park is located along the south and southeast portion of the primary site.
 Improved and unimproved public right-of-way is a located adjacent to the east and northeast portion of the primary site.
 There are a few residential homes located along the property lines adjacent the northern property lines of the primary site, and the public right-of-way for South Center Street abuts the west side of the primary site.
 There are a few surrounding parcels, not directly attached to the primary site, that are a part of the overall redevelopment projects.
 Theses parcels include the two parking lots located across the street from 122 South Center Street and the parcel with the building located at 306 South Center Street.
 These sites will not change from their current uses, but will be improved as part of the overall project.
-There appear to be tow home listed on the Local Register of Historic Places directly adjacent the site.
+There appear to be two homes listed as individually designated historic structures directly adjacent the site.
 The overall design of the site will bring the site into the McLoughlin Vernacular style and make the site more cohesive with the surrounding homes.

 Phase I of the project includes primarily changes to the "upper yard", with the exception of the demolition of two truck canopies and the construction of the proposed elevator.
-(See the demolition plan above) The buildings directly abutting the South Center Street right-of-way will be redeveloped during Phase II of the project, which will come back before the Historic Review Board before and redevelopment can begin.
+(See the demolition plan above) The buildings directly abutting the South Center Street right-of-way will be redeveloped during Phase II of the project, which is not subject to this review but will be required to be reviewed by the Historic Review Board before and redevelopment in this location may begin.
 The Historic Review Board is being tasked with looking at the appropriateness of the proposed new construction and demolition.
 These recommendations will be included in the Master Plan review before the Planning Commission.